bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 ## Conclusion

 Monorepos have legitimate uses in specific contexts—particularly when sharing code between multiple processes in a single project or coordinating work across closely related sub-projects and teams.
-In these situations, they can remove barriers to a developer workflow, that would otherwise be very necessary in open source.
+In these situations, they can remove barriers to a developer workflow that would otherwise be necessary in open source.

 But for open-source modules, the costs often outweigh the benefits and are actually creating a reputational hazard for an otherwise completely functional and scalable module system.
 Instead of defaulting to monorepos, consider these alternatives: